jup-ag/space-station/guides/500-perp/13-fees.md

 Due to Solana's blockchain architecture, calculating funding fees in real-time for each position would be computationally expensive and impractical.
 Instead, the Jupiter Perpetuals contract uses a counter-based system to calculate borrow fees for open positions.

-The pool and position accounts maintain two key fields:
+The [pool](../../docs/perp-api/pool-account) and [position](../../docs/perp-api/position-account) accounts maintain two key fields:

-* The pool account maintains a global cumulative counter through its `fundingRateState.cumulativeInterestRate` field, which accumulates funding rates over time
+* The pool account maintains a global cumulative counter through its `fundingRateState.cumulativeInterestRate` field, which accumulates interest rates over time
 * Each position account tracks its own `cumulativeInterestSnapshot` field, which captures the global counter's value whenever a trade is made: when the position is opened, when its size is increased, when collateral is deposited or withdrawn, or when the position is closed

-To calculate a position's borrow fee, the contract takes the difference between the current global funding rate counter and the position's snapshot, then multiplies this by the position size.
+To calculate a position's borrow fee, the contract takes the difference between the current global interest rate counter and the position's snapshot, then multiplies this by the position size.
 This approach enables efficient on-chain calculation of borrow fees over a given time period without needing real-time updates for each position.

 The example below demonstrates the borrow fee calculation: